tytydraco/yessleep/out/I_got_an_AI_3D_printer_for_Christmas_Its_terrible_but_its_getting_better.md

-The logistics of Andrew’s dead body flooded into my mind.
+I looked down at Andrew’s charred corpse.
+Blood soaked into the hallway carpet.
 Obviously reality could not be believed, so I would be forced to treat him like I killed him myself.
 Could I possibly get away with it?